May 10, 2007

 60 − 5

-or let the student find sums of 2-digit numbers: 23 + 45.
-He can move 2 tens and 4 tens, then 3 and 5 individual pieces - so the abacus can model adding the tens and ones separately.
+are similar, or let the student find sums of 2-digit numbers, such as 23 + 45.
+He can move 2 tens and 4 tens, then 3 and 5 individual pieces — you can show how to add the tens and ones separately.

 You can let the child explore what happens with 28 + 9.

-You can also model multiplication: move for example 4 beads on each of the 5 neighboring wires and you have 5 times 4.
+You can also model multiplication: move 4 beads on each of the 5 neighboring wires, and there you have 5 times 4!

 So this is not rocket science; it is very easy.
-No need to learn any new systems.
+You don't need to learn any special abacus systems.

 I totally agree about using a more simple abacus.